rcpch/rcpch-audit-engine/documentation/docs/clinician-users/entering-patient-data.md

 The NHS number is checked against the NHS number [checksum](https://www.datadictionary.nhs.uk/attributes/nhs_number.html) to confirm that it is a valid NHS number.
 We also use this to check if the patient has already been entered into the audit at a previous date, to avoid duplication.

-### Transfering a patient between centres
+### Transferring a patient between centres

-Only the lead clinician has permissions to transfer children to another centre.
+Only the [**Lead Clinician**](../user-group-permissions/#lead-clinician) has permissions to transfer children to another centre.

 The steps to do this for the lead clinician in Organisation A

 1. Find the child to transfer in the cohort view and navigate to their audit view
 2. Select the 'transfer' button to reveal a dropdown of organisations to transfer the child to.
 3. Select the organisation to transfer the child to (Organisation B) and click 'Select Secondary Care NHS Trust Centre'
 4. Confirm the transfer by clicking 'Allocate organisation'
 5. You will be redirected back to the organisation view, where a message box will confirm a transfer email has been sent to the lead clinician of the target organisation (Organisation B).
 Note if there is no lead clinician currently in post, the email will be sent to the Epilepsy12 team.
-6. The child will nolonger be visible to you in Cohort View for Organisation A.
+6. The child will no longer be visible to you in Cohort View for Organisation A.

 The steps for the lead clinician in Organisation B